cluesurf/leaf-mark/readme.md

-mapping out possibilities for ancient experience and imagination and creation and understanding, as may have come from the original monkeys who began to propagate language in melodic tunes as they chipped rocks and moved with the team of each other and the universe.
+mapping out possibilities for ancient experience and imagination and creation and understanding, as may have come from the original monkeys who began to propagate language in melodic tunes as they chipped rocks and moved with the team of each other and the flow of the universe as a whole.

 ## License